 Louise Connell, Director, Penlee House Gallery & Museum

-The exhibition 'Stanhope Forbes: father of the Newlyn School' is at Penlee House Gallery & Museum from 10th June – 9th September 2017.
+The exhibition 'Stanhope Forbes: father of the Newlyn School' was at Penlee House Gallery & Museum from 10th June to 9th September 2017